What does MLA stand for?

 What is the purpose for developing a set of rules for style and citations?

 In order to have uniformity of presentation and give proper credit to the sources used in the articles, each organization has a different set of rules called a style guide.
-They include rules on how to give credit to sources in the body of the paper and how to list the sources at the end in a bibliography (a list of sources).
+They include rules on how to give credit to sources in the body of the paper and how to list the sources at the end of the paper, on the Works Cited page.
 Proper credit must be given to the sources used in the paper in order to avoid plagiarism.
 These style rules also include instructions for page setup such as margins, font, line spacing, and headers along with mechanics of writing such as punctuation.

 Why is MLA called a parenthetical documentation system?

 MLA style uses parentheses to cite sources.
 This is why it is called a parenthetical documentation system.
-To cite a source, the last name of the author (or the title of the article in quotation marks if no author is named) and the page number are used in sentences that contain a quote, paraphrasing, or a summary.
-One way of citing is to put the last name (or title if not author) and the page number in parentheses at the end of a sentence with information from a source whether it is a quote, paraphrase, or summary.
-If the last name of the author (or title if no author) is used in the sentence, then only the page number is put in parentheses.
+To cite a source, the last name of the author (or the title of the article in quotation marks if no author is named) and the page number (or indicator of place in work), are used in sentences that contain a quote, paraphrasing, or a summary.
+One way of citing is to put the last name (or title in quotes if no author) and the page number in parentheses at the end of a sentence with information from a source whether it is a quote, paraphrase, or summary.
+If the last name of the author is used in the sentence as part of a narrative in-text citation, then only the page number is put in parentheses, if available.

-Ironically, even though MLA was developed where use of parentheses was required (if only for the page number) and is called a parenthetical documentation system, with the advent of the Internet, sometime parentheses are not used.
+Ironically, even though MLA was developed where use of parentheses was required, with the advent of the Internet, sometime parentheses are not used.

 Why do schools require using MLA style?